marmendo/oslog/README.md

 `$ oc login`
 ....

+Set "demo" as your active project
-Create a "demo" project if it doesn't exist and select it from the command line `$ oc project demo`
+`$ oc project demo`

-`$ oc new-app git://github.com/marmendo/oslog  (Or use your own repository)`
+`$ oc new-app git://github.com/marmendo/oslog`
+(Or use your own repository)

 Open the the project on the OpenShift web console After some seconds it will launch a builder Once the builder finished you must create the route from the command line (you can do this from the web console too)